‘Sports Illustrated’ Model Jasmine Sanders Drops Jaws In Metallic Bra & Miniskirt At NYFW

 Most of the comments focused on how gorgeous Sanders looked.

-“Can’t find a word to explaine how beautiful you are,” one follower told the model.
+“Can’t find a word to explaine [sic] how beautiful you are,” one follower told the model.

 “Jaw drop,” quipped one admirer.